lala-la-flaca/DevOpsBootcamp_8_Jenkins_SharedLibrary/README.md

 1. Go to your Github Account and create a new repository.

 ### Creating functions in the Jenkins Shared Library to use in the Jenkins pipeline.
-1. Go to IntelliJ and create a new Groovy project, called jenkins-shared-library.
+1. Open IntelliJ and create a new Groovy project named jenkins-shared-library.
-2. Create a New folder called Vars.
+2. Create a new folder named Vars.
-3. Create a new groovy file called buildJar.groovy.
-Each file inside the Vars folder contains a function to be executed by the Jenkinsfile and the name of the file must match the function we are going to call from Jenkinsfile.
+3. Inside the Vars folder, create a Groovy file named buildJar.groovy.
+Each file in the Vars folder contains a function to be executed by the Jenkinsfile, and the file name must match the function name called from the Jenkinsfile.
-4. The buildJar.groovy contains the shebang and the call function, as follows:
+4. Ensure buildJar.groovy includes the shebang and function definition, as shown:

    ```bash
    #!/user/bin/env groovy